yeelan0319/material-components-web/packages/mdc-theme/README.md

 ### CSS Classes

 MDC-Web provides SASS mixins, such as `mdc-button-filled-accessible`, to facilitate customization of some components.
 For more information, consult the documentation for each component.

 If you want to modify an element, which is not a Material Design component, you can apply the following modifier CSS classes.

-> **A note about `<TEXT_STYLE>` and `<THEME_COLOR>`**, `<TEXT_STYLE>` represents the lowercase name of the text styles listed above, e.g. `hint`. `<THEME_COLOR>` represents the lowercase name of the theme colors listed above, e.g. `secondary`.
+> **A note about `<TEXT_STYLE>` and `<THEME_COLOR>`**: `<TEXT_STYLE>` represents the lowercase name of the text styles
+> listed above, e.g., `hint`. `<THEME_COLOR>` represents the lowercase name of the theme colors listed above, e.g.,
+> `secondary`.
 When you put it all together it would be `mdc-theme--text-hint-on-secondary`.

 CSS Class | Description
 --- | ---